tomchaplin/grpphati/README.md

 GrPPHATI is in fact a library for implementing instances of the grounded pipeline.
 The main interface for is the function `make_grounded_pipeline` in the `grpphati.pipelines.grounded` module.
 The required arguments a filtration map and a homology class, which are explained further in the following sections.
-Additionally, you can specify the persistence algorithm via a `phat.reductions` and provide an optimisation strategy.
+Additionally, you can specify the PH backend and provide an optimisation strategy.
 The function returns a 'pipeline' which accepts a `nx.DiGraph` and returns the barcode.

 The function `make_standard_pipeline` in `grpphati.pipelines.standard` has the same interface and returns the standard pipeline.